FOOD COACH ACADEMY

 Are there any one-on-one opportunities in the program?

-Students will have the opportunity to meet with Dr Deb virtually after each of the three terms to review progress.
-In addition, students are able to meet with experts in motivational interviewing through virtual drop in sessions that are offered throughout the week.
+Students will have the opportunity to meet with Dr Deb weekly over Zoom.
+In addition, students can meet with experts in motivational interviewing through virtual drop-in sessions offered throughout the week.

 Is the program accredited?

-The American Culinary Federation credits 510 hours of continuing education hours
+The American Culinary Federation awards a specialized Food Coach certificate and credits 510 hours of continuing education hours

 What sets the Food Coach Academy apart from other health coaching programs?

-It uniquely combines culinary skill building, food is medicine science, and health coaching principles so that graduates can work on skill building (cooking skills) alongside coaching.
-The cooking skill-building focus is missing in most other programs to date.
+It uniquely combines culinary skill-building, food-as-medicine science, and health-coaching principles so that graduates can work on skill-building (cooking skills) alongside coaching.
+Most programs to date overlook the essential element of culinary skill-building and the food-coaching method.

 WHAT'S BEING SAID